dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 #### Camera

-The camera can record image and video data locally, transfer it wirelessly to an Android or iOS mobile device or provide an option to live steam video.
+The camera can record image and video data locally or transfer it wirelessly to an Android or iOS mobile device.
+Wireless transfer includes the option of a live video stream from the camera.
 Camera exposure and settings are highly customizable allowing capture of the perfect shot.

 #### Gimbal

-The gimbal holds and rotates the camera around three axes.
-The rotation can be used to control the direction of the camera and provide stabilization when the aircraft is not horizontal.
-The gimbal is mounted on a damped plate, that offers stabilization from lateral vibrations and rotational movement.
+The gimbal holds the camera and can rotate it around three axes.
+The rotation can be used to both control the direction the camera points, and provide rotational stabilization when the aircraft is not horizontal.
+The gimbal is mounted on a damped plate, meaning the camera is both stabilized from lateral vibrations and rotational movement.

 #### Vision Obstacle Avoidance & Positioning

 Advanced sensors help the aircraft perceive the world around it.
 Stereo cameras are used to detect obstacles near the product.
-Downward facing cameras and ultrasonic sensors are used to determine relative ground position that provide accurate velocity estimates and can offer stable hover positions in GPS denied environments (like indoors).
+Downward facing cameras and ultrasonic sensors are used to determine relative ground position providing accurate velocity estimates and stable hover position in GPS denied environments (like indoors).

 #### Smart Battery